How Apple iOS 14 Updates Affect Your Facebook Advertising

 After installing the Apple iOS 14 update, users will receive notifications when opening the Facebook app for the first time post update.
 These notifications will ask the user if they will allow Facebook to see their “Off Facebook Activity”.

-As the image above shows, one privacy notification will come from your Apple device (left).
-The second will be a pop-up notification from the Facebook app (right).
+As the image above shows, one privacy notification will come from the Facebook app (left).
+The second will be a pop-up notification from your Apple device (right).

 Both will ask you if you will allow Facebook to track user activity while using other apps and websites not owned by Facebook.
 Users can chose to not share activity from other apps with Facebook.
 However, this will not stop Facebook advertising from using your activity while on their apps for ad targeting purposes.